Raymond Franz: Watch Tower career

-Franz was born in 1922.
+Franz was born on May 8, 1922 in Cincinnati (Ohio).
 His uncle, Frederick Franz, was influential in the denomination's development, practices and doctrines.
-His father associated with the Bible Student movement (from which Jehovah's Witnesses developed) and was baptized in 1913.
+His father was associated with the Bible Student movement (from which Jehovah's Witnesses developed) and was baptized in 1913.
 Franz joined the Jehovah's Witnesses in 1938, and became a baptized member in 1939.
+In June 1940, after graduating from high school, Franz began serving as a full-time minister.

 In 1944, Franz graduated from Gilead, the group's school for training missionaries, and temporarily served the organization as a traveling representative in the continental United States until he received a missionary assignment and transferred to Puerto Rico in 1946.
 Franz became a representative of Jehovah's Witnesses throughout the Caribbean, traveling to the Virgin Islands and the Dominican Republic, until at least 1957 when Jehovah's Witnesses were banned in the Dominican Republic by dictator Rafael Trujillo.
+While Franz was serving as a missionary in Puerto Rico, he was instructed to submit a personal request to the president to lift the ban, which he successfully did in 1956.

 At the age of 37, Franz married Cynthia Badame on February 28, 1959, and she joined him in his missionary work.
 Both returned to the Dominican Republic in 1961, to evangelize for four more years and were then assigned to Watch Tower headquarters in Brooklyn, New York.

 According to Franz, he began working in the organization's writing department and was assigned to collaboratively write Aid to Bible Understanding, the first religious encyclopedia published by Jehovah's Witnesses.
-On October 20, 1971, he was appointed as a member of the Governing Body of the religious organization.
+On October 20, 1971, he was appointed to the Governing Body of the religious organization.

+Changed views

 In his personal memoir, Franz said that at the end of 1979 he reached a personal crossroad:

 I had spent nearly forty years as a full time representative, serving at every level of the organizational structure.
 The last fifteen years I had spent at the international headquarters, and the final nine of those as a member of the worldwide Governing Body of Jehovah's Witnesses.
 It was those final years that were the crucial period for me.
 Illusions there met up with reality.
 I have since come to appreciate the rightness of a quotation I recently read, one made by a statesman, now dead, who said: "The great enemy of the truth is very often not the lie—deliberate, contrived and dishonest—but the myth—persistent, persuasive and unrealistic."
 I now began to realize how large a measure of what I had based my entire adult life course on was just that, a myth—persistent, persuasive and unrealistic.

-He began to be frustrated by what he mentioned as the Governing Body's dogmatism and overemphasis on traditional views rather than reliance on the Bible in reaching doctrinal decisions.
-This led Franz and his wife’s decision to leave the international headquarters in the late 1979.
+He became frustrated by, in his view, the Governing Body's dogmatism and overemphasis on traditional views rather than reliance on the Bible in reaching doctrinal decisions.
+Consequently, Franz and his wife decided to leave the international headquarters in late 1979.